DavidCEllis/ducktools-classbuilder/docs/index.md

 `classbuilder` and `prefab` have been intentionally written to avoid importing external modules, including stdlib ones that would have a significant impact on start time.
-(This is why all of the typing is done in a stub file).
+(This is also why all of the typing is done in a stub file).

 ## Slot Class Usage ##